na-2n/better-clipboard-inserter/README.md

-# wlclipserv-companion
+# Better Clipboard Inserter

-Clipboard inserter addon for Firefox using wlclipserv.
-Based on [lap-clipboard-inserter](https://github.com/laplus-sadness/lap-clipboard-inserter), with improvements such as keeping state on page reload.
+Clipboard inserter addon for Firefox.
+Based on [lap-clipboard-inserter](https://github.com/laplus-sadness/lap-clipboard-inserter), with improvements such as keeping state on page reload and being able to read from a URL instead of the clipboard.